reshmiprajan/2023-09-11-git_history/README.md

 -pull <WHERE> <WHAT>  pulls updates to local repo
 -git log :gets the logs
 log --oneline : Shows the log  in condenced format

+diff: shows you the difference between the original files comitted